-- People costs that exceed 35% of the total amount of grant funds requested. - Administrative fees and/or Indirect costs, including general operations or overhead charges, such as rent, utilities, monthly phone or general website hosting charges - Food or beverages - Lodging - Airfare - Equipment for general office use (computers, printers, etc.) - People costs greater than 35 percent of the total amount of grant funds requested. - Out of state travel - Award items (certificates, plaques) - Boats, kayaks, paddle boards and canoes (to purchase or rent) - Photography cameras and drones. - Personal items (example: water bottles) Clothing (t-shirts, hats, etc.) - Lawn mowers and other power equipment - Furniture for general office use - Grants, scholarships or fellowships to be given by the grant recipient to a third party. - Grant funds may not be used to pay for graduate or other continuing education credits - Pass-through of cash or incentive prizes to project participants, e.g. grant funds may not be used to provide services (such as septic system cleanouts) to project participants at a discounted cost. - Reimbursement for expenses prior to the July 1 effective start date. - Promotional items, such as stress balls, laser pointers, magnets, pins, etc.
+- People costs greater than 50% of the total amount of grant funds requested. - Administrative fees and/or Indirect costs, including general operations or overhead charges, such as rent, utilities, monthly phone or general website hosting charges - Food or beverages - Airfare - Equipment for general office use (computers, printers, etc.) - Out of state travel - Award items (certificates, plaques) - Boat, kayak, canoe and paddle board purchases (Rentals are considered an eligible expense.) - Photography cameras and drones. - Personal items (example: water bottles) Clothing (t-shirts, hats, etc.) - Lawn mowers and other power equipment - Furniture for general office use - Grants, scholarships or fellowships to be given by the grant recipient to a third party. - Grant funds may not be used to pay for graduate or other continuing education credits - Pass-through of cash or incentive prizes to project participants, e.g. grant funds may not be used to provide services (such as septic system cleanouts) to project participants at a discounted cost. - Reimbursement for expenses prior to the July 1 effective start date. - Promotional items, such as stress balls, laser pointers, magnets, pins, etc.

-2022 DEP EE Grant Program Application Requirements
+2023 DEP EE Grant Program Application Requirements

-2022 DEP EE Grant Applications must include the following documents: 1) Project Proposal; 2) Scope of Work; 3) Detailed Budget Sheet; and 4) Letter(s) of Commitment.
-Applications that fail to provide all required documents will be considered incomplete and ineligible for 2022 EE Grant Program funding.
+2023 DEP EE Grant Applications must include the following documents: 1) Project Proposal; 2) Scope of Work; 3) Detailed Budget Sheet; and 4) Letter(s) of Commitment.
+Applications that fail to provide all required documents will be considered incomplete and ineligible for 2023 EE Grant Program funding.